Santa Teresa, Costa Rica: 2023 Travel Guide

 The bus goes onto the ferry (which I think is kind of cool).
 You will need to buy a ferry ticket at the terminal while you are there.

-There isn’t an airport directly in Santa Teresa, but the Tambor domestic airport is only about 45 minutes away by car or taxi.
+There isn’t an airport directly in Santa Teresa, but the Tambor Airport is only about 45 minutes away by car or taxi.

 Sansa is the main domestic airline in Costa Rica and they offer flights from San Jose Airport to Tambor.